 MCP

-The SE Ranking MCP (Model Context Protocol) is a powerful tool that connects your SE Ranking data with large language models (LLMs) like the Claude Desktop app and Gemini CLI.
-This integration allows you to use natural language prompts to perform complex SEO analysis, query your project data and generate reports directly from your AI assistant.
+The SE Ranking MCP (Model Context Protocol) is a powerful tool that connects your SE Ranking data with large language models (LLMs) like the Claude Desktop app, Gemini CLI, and Chatgpt.
+This integration allows you to use natural language prompts to perform complex SEO analysis, query SEO data and generate reports directly from your AI assistant.

-This guide provides step-by-step instructions for installing and configuring the SE Ranking MCP server on your local machine.
+This guide provides step-by-step instructions for installing and configuring the SE Ranking MCP server on your local machine for Claude and Gemini, and for connecting to the remote server for ChatGPT.

 Video Guide